 What’s The Difference?

-How to Apply Statistics and Metrics in Your PT Practice
+How to Apply Statistics and Metrics in Your Physical Therapy Practice

-First, 35-45% of your PT staff statistics should be pulled from your EMR system.
+First, 35-45% of your physical therapy staff statistics should be pulled from your EMR system.
 The rest can be pulled manually from all statistics entered into a shared Google or Excel Spreadsheet for efficient tracking in both numerical and graphical form.

 But how do you use these to bring about a positive result in the products that they measure?
 Your supervisors should have a weekly meeting to review the statistical trend with the team who is responsible for producing their respective products and services.

-As the CEO, your practice will run in accordance with the level of training that you employ with your PT staff on their stats & metrics, and how they will be measured.
+As the CEO, your practice will run in accordance with the level of training that you employ with your physical therapy staff on their stats & metrics, and how they will be measured.

 Know the stats and metrics to measure, and you will know how to effectively manage your practice and the people who drive its bottom line!